 - a.
-Where a school has been designated for controlled enrollment, enrollment eligibility is subject to the requirements as set out in the CPS Controlled Enrollment Policy. - b.
-Where the school has no established attendance boundary, such as is a magnet school, or a school with established selective enrollment admissions criteria.
+Where a school has been designated for controlled enrollment, enrollment eligibility is subject to the requirements set out in the CPS Controlled Enrollment Policy. - b.
+Where the school has no established attendance boundary, such as a magnet school, or a school with established selective enrollment admissions criteria.
 For schools with no attendance boundaries, admissions shall be in accordance with the requirements established by the Board.
-In particular, the Board's Policy on as specified in the CPS Comprehensive Magnet Schools and Programs Policy (Board Report 02-1218-P003 08-0227-P02, as amended or otherwise modified) and the Options for Knowledge Guide school opportunities publication issued annually by CPS identify the admissions requirements for magnet and selective enrollment schools. - c.
+In particular, the Board's Policy on Magnet and Selective Enrollment Schools and Programs (Board Report 08-0227-PO2, as amended or otherwise modified) and the Options for Knowledge Guide issued annually by CPS identify the admissions requirements for magnet and selective enrollment schools. - c.
 Where a school offers a preschool program, eligibility for preschool program enrollment is subject to preschool enrollment eligibility criteria and enrollment procedures as further described in section I.A.7 of this Policy.
+Except when otherwise specified by the Board, enrollment in a school's preschool program does not establish eligibility or priority to enroll in the school's kindergarten program.